Tangles are Decided by Weighted Vertex Sets

-Additionally we shall use a result from linear programming.
+Additionally we shall use a result from linear programming: Tucker's~Theorem, a close relative of the Farkas~Lemma.
 For a vector $ x\in\R^n $ we use the usual shorthand notation $ x\ge 0 $ to indicate that all entries of $ x $ are non-negative, and similarly write $ x > 0 $ if all entries of $ x $ are strictly greater than zero.